 The Archival Publication Authors Workshop (APA) will provide up to 100 authors divided into 2–5-member writing teams with instruction, writing labs, and expert feedback on the development of key components of their manuscripts, including research question, literature review, methods, findings, and conclusions, as well as advice on how to navigate the process of journal selection, submission, and review.
-The workshop will take place in five (5) virtual, synchronous sessions on the following dates and times:
+The workshop will take place in five (5) virtual, synchronous sessions on the following dates and times (all sessions occur on Wednesdays):

 The aim of the APA is to facilitate growth in manuscript writing skills and an understanding of the review process, leading to the development and refinement of new manuscripts that are intended to be submitted for publication in a peer-reviewed journal.
 The APA will include instructor-led sessions and panels and interactive breakout sessions with writing teams and mentors.
 Specifically, this workshop will: